 The four generations often display different attitudes and approaches to the circumstances and challenges of the workplace.
 Those growing up during the years of World War II typically have an overall outlook that differs significantly from those growing up during the times of relative prosperity enjoyed by those coming to age during, say, the 1960s or the 1980s.

 Researchers have found that those tending to fall into the Matures tend to display attitudes that reflect the work values that were common during their formative years and those that were essential to being successful during those difficult years of economic difficulty and world war.
 Among these are sacrifice, duty, delayed gratification, loyalty, hard work, respect for authority, and conformity.

 Baby Boomers, while sharing a certain degree of their parents' value of hard work, didn't adapt to the Matures' focus on the good of the whole and delayed gratification of the individual.
 The Boomers leaned more towards instant gratification and the fulfillment of the self and its desires.
 However, the lessons of their era taught them the value of communication and team efforts, of personal development and an optimistic view.

-A Changing World Affects The Modern Workplace
+A Changing World Affects the Modern Workplace

 The world is changing rapidly, and this forces the modern workplace to modify practices as well.
 Today's older generation is more active and fit than ever before, living longer and healthier lives and continuing to work well into what was once standard retirement time.
-Economic changes have contributed to this lengthening of the working years also.
+Economic changes have contributed to this lengthening of the working years as well.
 Age diversity in the workplace is something that we can expect to see, and hopefully, benefit from for years to come.